Introduction

 Security notifications

-It is recommended to subscribe to Axis security notification service to receive information about newly discovered vulnerabilities in Axis products, solutions and services and other security-related technical information that contribute to operating Axis devices in a secure manner.
+We recommend that you subscribe to Axis security notification service to receive information about newly discovered vulnerabilities in Axis products, solutions, and services as well as how to keep your Axis devices secure.

 CIS protection levels

-As a means of structuring our recommendations in the context of a cybersecurity framework, Axis has chosen to follow the methods outlined in Center for Internet Safety (CIS) Controls - Version 8.
-The CIS controls, previously known as SANS Top 20 Critical Security Controls, provide 18 categories of Critical Security Controls (CSC) focused on addressing the most common cybersecurity risk categories in an organization.
+We follow the methods outlined in the Center for Internet Safety (CIS) Controls Version 8 to structure our cybersecurity framework recommendations.
+The CIS Controls, formerly known as the SANS Top 20 Critical Security Controls, provide 18 categories of Critical Security Controls (CSC) focused on addressing the most common cybersecurity risk categories in an organization.

-This guide refers to the Critical Security Controls by adding the CSC number (CSC #) for each hardening item.
-For more information on the CSC categories, see https://www.cisecurity.org/controls/cis-controls-list.
+This guide refers to the Critical Security Controls by adding the CSC number (CSC #) for each hardening topic.
+For more information about the CSC categories, see the 18 CIS Critical Security Controls at cisecurity.org.

 Default protection

-Axis devices are delivered with predefined default protection settings.
-There are several security controls that you do not need to configure.
-These controls allow for basic device protection and serve as the fundament for more extended hardening.
+Axis devices come with default protection settings.
+There are several security controls that you don’t need to configure.
+These controls provide a base level of device protection and serve as the foundation for more extensive hardening.

 Disabled by default